- Recommended

 Discover the best of Taormina — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Taormina trip today.

-Taormina’s main pedestrian street, lined with historic buildings, boutiques, and viewpoints; the core promenade for first-time visitors.
+Taormina’s main pedestrian street, lined with historic buildings, boutiques, and cafes, and essential for experiencing the town’s lively atmosphere.

-The town’s most famous square, known for its postcard terrace views, checkerboard paving, and lively old-town atmosphere.
+The town’s most famous square, celebrated for its panoramic terrace, checkerboard paving, and postcard views over the coast and Mount Etna.

-Established Taormina restaurant known for grilled seafood, meat, and traditional Sicilian dishes in a polished but welcoming setting.
+Established Taormina restaurant known for grilled fish, Sicilian seafood specialties, and a polished but relaxed atmosphere.

-Taormina is pricier than many Sicilian towns, especially for hotels and dining in peak season.
-Cafes and casual meals are more manageable.
+Taormina is pricier than much of Sicily, especially for hotels and tourist-area dining in peak season.

 Official public transport app